The Landlord

 The Landlord is a 1970 American comedy-drama film directed by Hal Ashby, adapted by Bill Gunn from the 1966 novel by Kristin Hunter.
 The film stars Beau Bridges in the lead role of privileged and ignorant white man Elgar Enders who becomes the landlord of an inner-city tenement, unaware that the people he is responsible for are low-income, streetwise residents.
-Also in the cast are Lee Grant, Diana Sands, Pearl Bailey, Louis Gossett Jr., and Walter Brooke.
-The film was Ashby's directorial debut.
+Also in the cast are Lee Grant, Diana Sands, Pearl Bailey, Louis Gossett Jr., and Walter Brooke, and Gloria Hendry The film was Ashby's directorial debut.

 Plot

 Elgar Enders, who lives off an allowance from his wealthy parents William and Joyce, buys an inner-city tenement in Park Slope, Brooklyn, which is undergoing gentrification, planning to evict the occupants and construct a luxury home for himself.
 However, once he ventures into the tenement, he grows fond of the low-income black residents.
 Elgar decides to remain the landlord and help fix the building.
 He rebels against his WASP upbringing and, to his parents' dismay, romances two black women.

 The first is Lanie, a mixed-race dancer at a local black club.
 Lanie has light skin and features due to her having a mother of Irish descent and a father of African descent, and has experienced colorism.
 Their relationship is strained, as Elgar has an affair with one of his tenants, Fanny Johnson, and gets her pregnant.
 Her husband, Copee, a black activist with an identity crisis, is enraged when he finds out about the pregnancy, and tries to kill Elgar with an axe but stops.
 He is taken away in a straitjacket.

 In recovery at the hospital, Fanny tells Elgar she can't raise the child herself with Copee returning home.
 Elgar balks at being a single father, so Fanny suggests they give the child up for adoption, but only to a white family to start a new life.
 The story ends with Elgar taking custody of the child, mending his relationship with Lanie, and moving in with her.